 Felony Charges in Pennsylvania DUI Cases

 There are several ways that a DUI arrest can lead to a felony charge in Pennsylvania.
-Broadly speaking, DUI-related felony charges fall into two categories: (i) felony DUI charges for repeat offenders, and (ii) felony charges for DUIs involving accidents.
-In both types of cases, the potential penalties are far greater than those for an “ordinary” DUI, and a felony DUI conviction can have various collateral consequences as well.
+DUI-related felony charges fall into two categories: (i) felony DUI charges for repeat offenders and (ii) felony charges for DUIs involving accidents.
+In both types of cases, the potential penalties are far greater than those for an “ordinary” DUI, and a felony DUI conviction can also have collateral consequences.

 1. Felony DUI Charges for Repeat Offenders